 Describing how she reacted to the news, Amy says “I really couldn’t believe that.
 I must have checked the email about 20 times before I told anyone.
 Being on there with so many other amazing writers, including previous graduates of the Playwriting programme, really made me feel in very good company.”

-“Knowing that my script had passed through so many hands and been enjoyed by so many people was a really special thing.
+At the time she told us “Knowing that my script had passed through so many hands and been enjoyed by so many people was a really special thing.
 I’m so honoured that the script is getting some recognition.
 My aim now is to keep working on the script to make it as strong as it possibly can be, as I would love to see it on its feet one day.”

 “I cannot wait for theatres to reopen so we can finally see some of those plays that the Women’s Prize brought to light.
 It has really served as a beacon of camaraderie in an industry that may try to pit one artist against another rather than raise them both up.
 I am excited to see what comes of this.”

 This is an updated version of our interview with Amy, which was first published in August 2020.
 In December that year, she was shortlisted by Box of Tricks and Sky Studios for the Screen/Play Award.